saurabh9495/instagram_miner/README.md

 -----------
 Download [Postgres](http://postgresapp.com/) if you don't already have it, and install it.
 Make sure it is running!
 If you're on a Mac, there will be a small black elephant in the upper right corner of your menu bar.

 We can launch an interactive Postgres console in a Mac Terminal.
+Open a new Terminal tab.
+Source the environment again, just to be sure.
 From the ` instagram_miner/ ` directory, run the command ` (env) $ psql `.
 You'll know you're in the Postgres database when the ` $ ` at the beginning of your command line prompt is replaced with a ` # `.

 To create a user, type the following command into the Terminal.
 Replace 'name' with your name (no white spaces!):